 I've got a couple of options for you when it comes to gratitude practices - just choose one that sounds most fun to do.

-GRATITUDE JAR: Write your gratitude on a slip of paper, and put it into a gratitude jar.
+Write your gratitude on a slip of paper, and put it into a gratitude jar.
 Go here to learn how using a gratitude jar transformed my whole life!